Bone Spurs Are a Thorny Problem

 Bone spur is a general term used to describe a knobby, abnormal bone growth.
 Bone

-of osteoarthritis or when the body tries to heal itself after a trauma by replacing
+or tendon.
+They may also occur when the body tries to heal itself after a trauma by

-Although bone spurs can form on any bone, they usually happen on joints where 2 bones
+replacing bone.
+Although bone spurs can form on any bone, they often happen on joints

-come together, or where ligaments or tendons attach to bones.
-Areas that tend to develop
+where 2 bones come together, or where ligaments or tendons attach to bones.
+They tend

-bone spurs are the neck, shoulders, elbows, spine, hips, knees and heels.
+to develop on the neck, shoulders, elbows, spine, hips, knees, and heels.
 Spurs are

-Older adults are more prone to developing bone spurs.
-Spurs can also happen in young
+Older adults are more prone to bone spurs.
+Spurs can also happen in young athletes

-athletes or dancers because of the added stress on their muscles, ligaments, and tendons.
+or dancers because of the added stress on their muscles, ligaments, and tendons.
+Pain

-Pain may happen while the spur is forming, but can settle down.
+may happen while the spur is forming.
+But it can settle down.
 In some cases, pain

 may continue and get in the way of physical activity.